ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

   - Number Field
   - Enum Field

+## How to use this example

-Before using this Example file, the workspace ID has to be updated.
+Before using this Example file, you should check the following:

+  - update all workspace IDs to the correct one
+  - check and update the resource Type to define the resource in which the dynamic Form Fields will appear
+  - (optional) update the ids of all objects (on the definition of objects and also by the use in linked object)